An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Stage IV Treatment Options (Advanced Cancer)

-- Chemotherapy -- recent evidence preliminarily suggests that younger patients with significant metastatic disease benefit from receiving the chemotherapy drug docetaxel as first-line therapy in addition to androgen deprivation therapy
+- Chemotherapy may also be tried for those with significant metastatic disease, using the drug docetaxel as first-line therapy in addition to androgen deprivation therapy.

 Recurrent or Persistent Prostate Cancer